 - Persons under investigation (PUI) definition and symptom list

-- Information on reporting suspected cases
+- Information on reporting and testing suspected cases

 - Triage, isolation and protective equipment protocols